Yurik72/SimpleButton/README.md

 - By Standard loop.
 You need a call .HandleLoop function and than your defined callback will be called in the same process (loop process)

+## Limits

+Due to the hardware limitation not all gpio's supports interrupts.
+Button will still work without Queue possibbilities In this case button state is analyzed each loop.
+This give an advantage to simplify code

+You can check [here](https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/) which pins are supported by interrupts

 ## Usage
 first declare a button
 CSimpleButton btn;